robertdebock/ansible-collection-roles/roles/memcached/README.md

 # [memcached](#memcached)

-Install and configure memcached on your system.
+Install and configure Memcached on your system.

 |GitHub|GitLab|Quality|Downloads|Version|
 |------|------|-------|---------|-------|